Mathmode/spline-integration-IGA/README.md

 # Spline Integration

 This repository contains the code required to reproduce the experimental results shown in the paper: *T. Teijeiro, A. Hashemian, J.M.
-Taylor and D. Pardo*, **Machine Learning Discovery of Optimal Quadrature Rules for Isogeometric Analysis**, 2023.
+Taylor and D. Pardo*, **Machine Learning Discovery of Optimal Quadrature Rules for Isogeometric Analysis**, *Computer Methods in Applied Mechanics and Engineering*, 2023 ([DOI: 10.1016/j.cma.2023.116310](https://doi.org/10.1016/j.cma.2023.116310)).

 ## Structure of the Repository: